Yorubaname/yorubaname-website/README.md

 A mobile tier would also take advantage of this setup or to have the `webapi-module` as a coupled dependency to another software component (The way the `website` component depends on `webapi-module`.)

-Now with the general overview out of the way, let us look at getting the application running on your local machine.
+Now with the general overview out of the way, let us look at getting the application running on your local machine swiftly.

 ### Running the Website Application